hapostgres/pg_auto_failover/docs/failover-state-machine.rst

 continue to send existing data to the secondary.

 To implement that with Postgres we actually stop the service.
-When stopping, Postgres ensure that the current replication buffers are flushed correctly to synchronous standbys.
+When stopping, Postgres ensures that the current replication buffers are flushed correctly to synchronous standbys.

 Demoted